-"Oh no", he said, "Why pay good money for tickets when we can hear the concert in the comfort of our own home"/ Vol. 11 No. 1 - 8 Bulletin Aust.
+"Oh no", he said, "Why pay good money for tickets when we can hear the concert in the comfort of our own home"!

+Vol. 11 No. 1 - 8

+Bulletin Aust.
 Acoust.
 Soc.

 Luciano Pavarotti used such instruments, he was a rock performer.
 The City Council's representative said yes.
 The show continues at 10 a.m. today, and it's open to the public.'

-In finding for the promoters, Justice Rogers sought undertakings from them and stated that, if these undertakings were breached, court action the employment of an acoustical consultant to monitor noise levels; the erection of a six-metre high.
-16mm, particle board barrier on the northasstorm aids of the stage; two of the speakers will metres or below; that a limiter-compressor be incorporated into the sourd system to limit speaker input and that noise be kept below 70 to 75 decibels if a southerly or south-westerly wind of more the Moore Park residential area.

-In commenting on the concert itself, the Sydney Morning Herald for 5 February, 1983 reported:

-'Council staff with noise-monitoring equipment were on duty at several locations around the grounds last night.
+In finding for the promoters, Justice Rogers sought understakings from them and stated that, if these undertakings were breached, court action would result.
+The promoters undertakings include: monitor noise levels; the erection of a six-metre high, 16mm, particle board barrier on the north-eastern side of the stage; two of the speakers will metre or below; that a limiter-compressor be in-corporated into the sound system to limit speaker input and that noise be kept below 70 to 75 decibels if a southerly or south-westerly wind of more below from the complex of the stage o In commenting on the concert itself, the Sydney Morning Herald for 5 February, 1983 reported: 'Council staff with noise-monitoring equipment were on duty at several locations around the grounds last night. grounds last night.